StefanBratanov/chotto/README.md

 ./gradlew installDist
 ```

-This will install ready to use executables in `build/install/chotto/bin`
+This will install ready to use executables in the `build/install/chotto/bin` folder.

 ## Usage